George Prodgers: Playing career

 Prodgers joined the Victoria Aristocrats for the 1912–13 season despite still being under contract with Quebec.
 He returned to Quebec for one season, before joining the Montreal Wanderers for a season and a season with the Montreal Canadiens.
-While playing for the Canadiens, the Canadiens went to its first Stanley Cup finals, winning the series on a goal by Prodgers.
+While playing for the Canadiens, the Canadiens went to its first Stanley Cup Final, winning the series on a goal by Prodgers.

 He enlisted with the Canadian Expeditionary Force and played for the Toronto 228th Battalion for the last NHA season (1916–17) before being shipped overseas.
 He returned to Canada in 1919 but refused to report to Quebec which was assigned his playing rights in the new National Hockey League (NHL).
 He was traded between several teams before he settled in with the new Toronto St. Patricks.
 After that one season with Toronto, he joined the Hamilton Tigers where he had his best offensive seasons, scoring 18 goals in 1920–21.
 He stayed with the Tigers until the end of the 1924–25 season.
 The Tigers were suspended at the end of the season after a player's strike and their contracts were sold to the New York Americans.
 Prodgers retired at that point, But after a season away, he joined the London Panthers of the Canadian Professional League, whom he would coach in the following season.